HOW THE BARCELONA FLOWER SAVED THE CITY’S STREETS AND REPUTATION

 Maybe the designer shouldn’t matter so much.

-In my opinion, it’s enough to know that the Barcelona flower was designed to help solve one of the city’s biggest modern day problems and grew to become the symbol that both natives and foreigners think of first when they think about one of the greatest cities in the world.
+Perhaps it’s enough to know that the Barcelona flower was designed to help solve one of the city’s biggest modern-day problems and grew to become the symbol that both natives and foreigners think of first when they think about one of the greatest cities in the world.

-(In fact, we’re making our own 100% eco-friendly panots using recycled coffee.
-To check them out, here’s the link.)
+(In fact, we make our own 100% eco-friendly panots using recycled coffee!)